erfan-seifi/erfan-seifi/README.md

 More specifically I am motivated to work with AI models (including Generative models, LLMS, Real Time Object Detection & Tracking) and apply them to the web applications.

-Education 👨🏻‍🎓: M.Sc. in Electrical and Computer Eng., University of Oklahoma, U.S.🇺🇸
+👨🏻‍🎓 Education: M.Sc. in Electrical and Computer Eng., University of Oklahoma, U.S.🇺🇸

 ## Programming